Leasey.AI

 April 1, 2026

 Scaling a property management CRM for enterprise-level operations requires planning across infrastructure capacity, user licensing, data migration, and long-term vendor support.
-This guide covers the key decisions, cost ranges, and technical requirements that property management companies face when growing from mid-sized operations to portfolios managing 1,000+ units and 500+ system users.
+This guide covers key decisions and cost ranges for property management companies.
+It also details the technical requirements when scaling from mid-sized operations to portfolios managing 1,000+ units and 500+ system users.

 Assessing Infrastructure Needs When Scaling a Property Management CRM for Enterprise Use